 The sound is great, the AC30 has no overdrive but Vox makes multiple variations.
 One with low-end frequency attenuation for bass along with 5 different guitar tone packages comprising of; Blues, lead, clean, classic rock, and metal.

-Our verdict: The entire Vox G2 series provides a palm-sized personal amp for silent practice.
+Verdict: The entire Vox G2 series provides a palm-sized personal amp for silent practice.
 The Vox AP2AC Amplug G2 AC30 is packed with reverb, delay, and chorus effects and a tone dial that goes from mellow to bright.
 The connector has a folding, rotating mechanism to help it plug into hard to reach outputs and it is incredibly well-manufactured.

 - Beginners amp